Travel Prep and Pack Lists for Europe

 NOTE TO READERS

-Europe that have not been covered well enough in this section please do not hesitate to write and ask.
+that have not been covered well enough on my web site please do not hesitate to

 I do not open attachments.
 Please include all of your data in the body of your email.